pouryany/HuangLabAssessment/readme.md

 Project organization
 ====================

 This document/repository contains my response to Huang Lab assessment project.
 The github repository contains codes and figures related to the project.
-In the rest of this document I will first provide a project summary/abstract, as requested in the project describtion.
+In the rest of this document I will first provide a project summary/abstract, as requested in the project description.
 Then, I will continue by a walk through of my analysis of the project.

 Project overview (Short Summary)
 ================================

 ### Abstract

-In this study, we investigate the multi-omics landspace of immunoproteins and cytokines of 74 breast cancer tumors by contrasting mutation, protein expression and mRNA expression data.
+In this study, we investigate the multi-omics landscape of immunoproteins and cytokines of 74 breast cancer tumors by contrasting mutation, protein expression and mRNA expression data.
 Our analysis of mRNA expression and protein expression profiles shows four distinct subtypes of cancer tumors from the variational patterns of known immunnoproteins.
 The biological function associations of the subtypes vary based-on their molecular patterns with known pathways that indicate immune response, cell signaling, and cellular migration.
 Through differential expression analysis, we identifies a novel TP53 associated interaction network of cytokines and immunoproteins.
 The network encompasses known molecular that are annotated in biological databses as well as novel interactions that remain to be validated.

 ### Material and methods

-We used collection of processed and normalized breast cancer samples of mRNA expressions (n = 74), protein expressions (n = 77), and mutations (n = 73).
+We used a collection of processed and normalized breast cancer samples of mRNA expressions (n = 74), protein expressions (n = 77), and mutations (n = 73).
 After initial quality control, we used a substed of differentially variable mRNAs (DVM) by variance filtering.
 We used Causal Disturbance Analysis (CADIA) for pathway enrichment analysis of DVM to extract biological insight.
 DVMs were then filtered to an a priori set of annotated immune-related proteins.
 We then used the intersection of the filtered DVMs and the protein expression signals for identifying the molecular subtypes of the tumor samples.
 The final set of probes were determined by selecting the gene/protein pairs with statistically significant correlation between their two expression profiles (113 mRNAs).

 We used unsupervised Gaussian Mixture Models (GMM) for identifying distinct tumor subtypes.
 Bayesian Information Criterion (BIC) was used to determine the optimal number of clusters for GMM.
 We then used two approaches, hierarchical clustering and WGCNA modules, for identifying probe subgroups.
 The functional association and interpretation of mRNA and protein probe clusters was done using CADIA pathway analysis.